Yandex Cloud

 • In the host sections, delete health and name.

-• If the maintenance_window section has type = "ANYTIME", delete the hour parameter.
+• If you have type = "ANYTIME" in the maintenance_window section, delete the hour argument.

 • Delete all user sections (if any).
 You can add database users with a separate yandex_mdb_mongodb_user resource.